feranick/Thunderbird-GMail-Tab/README.md

-# Google News Tab
+# GMail Tab
 Unofficial GMail add-on for Thunderbird, it adds a button that opens a GMail tab in Thunderbird.
-The [home page](https://addons.mozilla.org/thunderbird/addon/thundernews/) of the extension contains some pictures and reviews.
+The [home page](https://addons.mozilla.org/thunderbird/addon/thundergmail/) of the extension contains some pictures and reviews.

 #### Installing
 A new GMail icon should appear in the top-right corner of Thunderbird.
 Click to open.